pytask-dev/pytask/docs/source/tutorials/plugins.md

 # Plugins

-Users employ pytask in many different contexts, making it impossible for pytask's maintainers to support all possible use-cases.
+Users employ pytask in many different contexts, making it impossible for pytask's maintainers to support all possible use cases.

-Therefore, pytask uses [pluggy](https://github.com/pytest-dev/pluggy), a plugin framework, for allowing users to extend pytask.
+Therefore, pytask uses [pluggy](https://github.com/pytest-dev/pluggy), a plugin framework, to allow users to extend pytask.

 ## Where to find plugins